|Legal Service India - Till Divorce do us Apart|

 To make the process of obtain a divorce easier and faster, the Supreme Court had recently urged the central government to make amendments to the Hindu Marriage Act.
 But the amendments are yet to come about, and divorce cases continue to drag for years.
 Hyderabad Times probes into the process of obtaining a divorce, and finds out what it means to be a divorcee, both for men and women.

-Divorce cases are of two categories: With mutual consent and contested.
+Consent or contest?Divorce cases are of two categories: With mutual consent and contested.
 Cases of mutual consent are those where both partners agree to get a divorce.

 However, courts grant them six months time to reconcile their differences or opt for a divorce.
 "But there is a shorter route for couples seeking a quick divorce, "informs high court lawyer Venkat Ram, adding, "If a couple files an application to waive off the six-month period, then divorce can be granted in a week."

 But only five to 10 percent of divorce cases in the city are resolved with mutual consent while the rest are contested.
 Nearly 100 divorce cases are filed in courts in Secunderabad and Hyderabad every day, "The number of divorce cases is growing at an alarming rate of 15 per cent per year.
 With the overload of cases, couples have no choice but to wait for years for a divorce."